“You ought to be a lawyer!” This section will help you select your courses and create your academic road map.

 Once you understand the range of practice areas, you can begin the work of law school with purpose and get the most from UBalt’s acclaimed academic program and experiential learning opportunities.

 Keep in mind that some courses are not necessarily offered every semester.
 It’s wise to start planning your trajectory early to make sure you plug all your desired courses into your law school schedule.
-Beginning with the entering class of 2015-2016, the Law School’s JD requirements have changed to reflect the American Bar Association’s requirement of at least 6 credits of experiential work in order to complete the degree.
 The total number of credits required to complete the JD at UBalt Law is 87.